pmabbo13/pruning-seq2seq/README.md

 # pruning-seq2seq

-Larger NLP models tend to perform better on a variety of discriminative and generative tasks, however running inference on models with millions and billions of parameters comes at a computational and memory cost.
-Empirical research has shown that sub-networks exist within feed-forward, convolution, and encoder-only transformer models such that time and memory constraints can be significantly reduced while maintaining comparable test performance to their original models.
-Our research investigates layer pruning strategies on transformer-based sequence-to-sequence models to identify whether these sub-networks exist for the language generation task of abstractive summarization.
-Our results show minor tolerance to our pruning strategies and highlight the shortcomings of systematic metrics when evaluating pruned models.
+This library explores layer pruning strategies on transformer-based sequence-to-sequence models to identify whether we can achieve comparable task performance on abstractive summarization using smaller derivatives of BART and T5 models.
+The pruning stragies considered are:

+1. Removing layers with the lowest average magnitude of weights applied to their cross-attention outputs
+2. Remove layers from the top downards on the model's decoder
+3. Remove layer from the top downards on the model's encoder

 ## Data
-We use the CNNDM dataset (sourced from Hugging Face's `datasets` libraryr) to train and evaluate our models for abstractive text summarization.
-This dataset sources news articles from CNN and Daily Mail, and uses their accompanying bulleted highlights to construct a summary of the article.
-The sentences of the bulleted highlights are concatenated together in order of appearance to construct the target summary.
+We use the CNNDM dataset (sourced from Hugging Face's `datasets` library) to train and evaluate our models for abstractive text summarization.
 We process the input articles by tokenizing and truncating them to a maximum length of 512.
 The target summaries are also tokenized and truncated to a maximum length of 200.
-The resulting corpus has around 280k training pairs, 13k validation pairs and 11k test pairs.
-The article texts average at 766 words and 29.74 sentences.
-The summaries average at 53 words and 3.72 sentences.

 ## Models
 We use [BART-base](https://huggingface.co/ainize/bart-base-cnn), [BART-large](https://huggingface.co/facebook/bart-large-cnn), and [T5-small](https://huggingface.co/Chikashi/t5-small-finetuned-cnndm) models that have already been fine-tuned on the task and made publicly available through Hugging Face's `transformers` library.
 We also use a pre-trained [T5-base](https://huggingface.co/t5-base) model and fine-tune it ourselves using our `finetune_cnndm.py` script.